aidn3/hypixel-guild-discord-bridge/docs/FAQ.md

 During the creation of each condition, a guild rank must be selected to associate with the condition.
 When a guild member meets the condition requirement, the guild rank will be automatically given to that guild member.

-The chat command `!rankup` can be used by any guild member to automatically update their guild rank in case it is needed.
+The chat command `!sync` can be used by any guild member to automatically update their guild rank in case it is needed.
 The same chat command can also be used by staff to update guild members rank.
-For example, `!rankup Steve`.
+For example, `!sync Steve`.

 Anyone can view all guild ranks requirements by using the chat command `!ranks`.